 - Check the age and identity of the pupil

 - Ascertain the reason for giving the medicine

 - Check parental consent has been given

 - Check for medical conditions and allergies

 - Check when previous medication given

 - Check drug name, dose and expiry date

 - When medication has been given, record this on the medicines log (if on a trip or given at Highfield/Pre-school), or on iSAMS if in school.

 - House staff will follow the procedures in this policy before paracetamol is given to a boarder

-- Inform parents by phone or email if homely remedy ? need clarification of "homely remedy" as paracetamol is non-prescribed??
-Use term Over The Counter (OTC) medication?(nonprescribed) medicine given to a day pupil, after first obtaining consent from her.
-If consent is non-forthcoming, refer to the Wellness Centre.
+- Inform parents by phone or email if Over the Counter (OTC) medication (non-prescribed) is given to a day pupil.
+In the case of Highfield and EYFS, this will be for any administration of OTC medicines.
+In the case of College pupils, this will be if medication has been given in the afternoon or within four hours of leaving school.

-Appendix 2 - Wellness Centre Non-Prescription (Over The Counter medicines:
+Appendix 2 - Wellness Centre Non-Prescription (Over the Counter) medicines:

-- The following medications may be administered by Nurses and HCAs working in the Wellness Centre.
+- The following medications may be administered by staff working in the Wellness Centre.

 - Always ask pupils if they have any allergies and check their records for consent/contraindications.

 - Paracetamol given 4-6 hourly (up to a maximum 4 doses in 24 hours for all ages):

-- o 10 12 yrs: 500mg
+- 10 12 yrs: 500mg

 - o 12 16 yrs: 750mg

-- Over 16yrs: 1g
+- o Over 16yrs: 1g

+- o (See BNF guidance)

+- Ibuprofen: (NOT IF ASTHMATIC/ or if the pupil has other contraindications such as gastro-intestinal complications)

+- not routinely given to under 12s at school unless the Wellness Centre staff feels there is significant need and conversation with parents;

+- 0 12 years 200mg 300mg tds; 12 18 years 200mg 400mg three times a day (only if pupils have previously received with no reaction)

 - (See BNF guidance)

-- Ibuprofen: (NOT IF ASTHMATIC/ other contraindications such as gastro-intestinal)

-- o not routinely given to under 12's at school unless Nurse feels there is significant need:

-- \circ 10 12 years 200mg 300mg tds; 12 18 years 200mg 400mg three times a day

-- (See BNF guidance)

 - Travel sickness medication

-- Cough linctus

 - Throat lozenges

 - Anti-histamines for allergies

 - Rennies

 - Dioralyte fluid replacement sachets

 - Fybogel/Dulcoease for constipation

 - Saline eye drops

-- Arnica cream

 - Deep heat

 - Anthisan cream

 - Olbas oil inhalant

 - Vicks Vaporub

-- Tea tree oil

 - Dressings and wound care applications